-The DFS welcomes interns from a variety of programs, including forensic science, public health, law, social sciences and even business and economics.
+The DFS welcomes interns from a variety of programs, including Forensic Science, Public Health, Law, Information Technology, Social Sciences, Business and Economics.
 Space is limited and the positions are competitive; internships at the DFS are unpaid and at-will.

 There are currently three tracks for internships.